The 2026 NC Idea Challenge

 Who’s behind this?

-Teachers: you have your own track — same prompt, same rubric, parallel pool.
+Educators — teachers, principals, counselors, coaches, club and community leaders: you have your own track — same prompt, same rubric, parallel pool.